Bhai Taru Singh Ji Shaheedi Purab

 Short Biography

-Bhai Taru Singh was born in the 1720s at Village Poola of Amritsar to Father Jodh Singh and mother Bibi Dharm Kaur.
-It was the time Zakriya Khan was carrying on a brutal, all-out campaign against the Khalsa.
-His father Jodh Singh was martyred in a war when Bhai Taru Singh Ji was still young.
-He had a sister named Bibi Taro.
+Bhai Taru Singh was born in or around the 1720s in a village known as Poola, which is in the Amritsar district of Punjab.
+His father’s name was Jodh Singh, and his mother was Bibi Dharm Kaur; he grew up at a time when Zakriya Khan was merciless in his fight against the Khalsa.
+Unfortunately, Bhai Taru Singh lost his father Jodh Singh in a war when Bhai Taru Singh was still a child.
+He had a sister whom he called Bibi Taro.

 ਤਬ ਸਿੰਘ ਜੀ ਬਹੁ ਭਲੀ ਮਨਾਈ